RyanSowden/stockviz/README.md

 # Contributing

-Contributions are always welcome, simply make the canges you want/think this needs and create a pull request for me to review.
+Contributions are always welcome, simply make the changes you want/think this needs and create a pull request for me to review.
 As this project is still in beta there will be changes made, please make sure you have the latest version before creating a pull request.

 Thanks